nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Setting a Monthly Budget

-After knowing how to manage your transactions, the next step to reach your financial goals is to set a monthly budget! rainyDay can help you by giving you reminders and encouraging you to stick to your budget!
+After knowing how to manage your transactions, the next step to reach your financial goals is to set a monthly budget! rainyDay can help you by giving you reminders and encouraging you to stick to your budget.
 With a set monthly budget, rainyDay will remind you how much you have spent for the month with every new expense.

 Format: **`setbudget [AMOUNT]`**